symfony/symfony-docs/cookbook/cache/varnish.rst

 .. note::

-    Remember to set ``framework.trust_proxy_headers: true`` in the Symfony configuration for this to work.
+    Remember to configure :ref:`framework.trusted_proxies<reference-framework-trusted-proxies>`
+    in the Symfony configuration so that Varnish is seen as a trusted proxy and the ``X-Forwarded-`` headers are used.

 .. _`Edge Architecture`: http://www.w3.org/TR/edge-arch
 .. _`GZIP and Varnish`: https://www.varnish-cache.org/docs/3.0/phk/gzip.html